Moodle Retention Policy

-CCA commits to offering access to Moodle course backups that appear to have been in use (see the definition for Used Course) for four calendar years.
-Thus courses from the Spring 2020 semester, for instance, will be accessible until at least the end of the Spring 2024 semester.
-Course backups are stored in compressed archives in Google Drive.
-As such, it takes time to download them, locate a specific backup, and restore it in Moodle.
-We will attempt to restore courses within one business week of receiving a request, but cannot commit to a specific timeline due to the complexity and inconsistency of the backup restore process.
+CCA commits to offering access to backups of Moodle courses that appear to have been in use (see the definition for Used Course) for four calendar years.
+Thus used courses from the Spring 2023 semester, for instance, will be accessible until at least the end of the Spring 2027 semester.
+Course backups are stored in compressed archives in cloud storage.
+As such, it takes time to locate a specific backup, download it, and restore it into a Moodle instance.
+We attempt to restore courses within one business week of receiving a request, but cannot commit to a specific timeline due to the complexity and inconsistency of the backup restoration process.

 Despite these commitments, CCA still strongly recommends that users who want perpetual access to their own works create their own backups, whether on a personal hard drive or in cloud storage.
 As previously mentioned, while we assure access to course contents, we cannot prevent instructors from modifying them.
-Additionally, CCA will perform software migrations—updating Moodle, its plugins, and other systems that integrate with it—and we cannot guarantee that any particular object in a course will retain all of its content or functionality perpetually into the future.
+Additionally, CCA routinely performs software migrations—updating Moodle, its plugins, and other systems that integrate with it—and we cannot guarantee that any particular object in a course retains all of its content or functionality perpetually.

-Moodle - open-source learning management system, see https://moodle.org/.
+An open-source learning management system, see https://moodle.org/.
 Moodle is the primary LMS used at CCA.

 A software component that adds a specific feature to Moodle, such as the ability to create certain types of assignments.
 Many plugins are not maintained alongside the core Moodle code nor by its owner organization, but by independent organizations and developers.
 For that reason, there is no guarantee that plugins remain functional through system upgrades.